frederic-perez/AmE-dictionary/data/idioms.md

 __the straw that broke the camel’s back__
 __the third degree__ _informal_ Asking serious questions and/or giving someone rough treatment to get information. _I got the third degree when I got home last night._
 __the very thing__ Exactly what is most ideal, desired, or useful in a particular moment or situation. _I’m telling you, when you’re hungover, a big basket of French fries is the very thing!_ _I have the very thing to wear with a dress that color._ _Harvard students complained about the very thing the Soweto students saw as a privilege: shoolwork._
+__the wee small hours (of the night/morning)__ The very early hours after midnight. _I was studying for the exam until the wee small hours of the morning, and now I can barely keep my eyes open!_
 __the whole nine yards__
 __the whole shebang__
 __then again__ :nine::m: From another standpoint; on the other hand; on second thought.
 An opposite possibility. _I need a vacation.
 Then again, so do my coworkers._